Gonçalo Guedes: Wolverhampton Wanderers

 On 8 August 2022, Premier League side Wolverhampton Wanderers signed Guedes on a five-year deal for £27.5 million.
 He made his debut five days later as a 58th-minute substitute for Hwang Hee-chan in a goalless draw with Fulham, and on 20 August made his first start in a 1–0 away defeat at Tottenham Hotspur.

-Return to Benfica
+Return to Benfica on loan

 On 20 January 2023, Guedes returned to his old club Benfica on a loan for the remainder of the 2022–23 season.
+The following day, in a match away at Santa Clara, he came on as a substitute in the 64th minute and scored, sealing a 3–0 win.

+On 25 February, in a match away at Vizela, Guedes got injured and had to undergo knee surgery, sidelining him for almost two months.
+However, on 21 May 2023, in a clash against rivals Sporting CP, Guedes injured the same knee, requiring him to undergo surgery once again.
+That season, Benfica were crowned Primeira Liga champions, and Guedes received a medal.

+On 29 August 2023, Benfica announced that Guedes' loan had been extended until the end of the 2023–24 season.
+On 19 January 2024, Benfica and Wolverhampton Wanderers reached an agreement for the termination of Guedes' loan spell.

+Loan to Villarreal

+On 19 January 2024, hours after Guedes left Benfica, Wolverhampton Wanderers sent him on another loan, this time to La Liga club Villarreal, until the end of the 2023–24 season.
+On 20 January 2024, Guedes made his La Liga debut for the team against Mallorca.
+On 27 January, Guedes scored his first La Liga goal for Villarreal against Barcelona at Estadi Olímpic Lluís Companys, winning the game 5–3.

 International career

 Guedes was first called-up by Portugal first-team manager Fernando Santos on 6 November 2015 ahead of international friendlies against Russia and Luxembourg.
 He made his debut eight days later against the former, starting in a 1–0 loss in Krasnodar, which made him the first 18-year-old to represent the nation since Cristiano Ronaldo.

 On 10 November 2017, Guedes scored his first senior international goal in a 3–0 friendly win over Saudi Arabia in Viseu, also assisting Manuel Fernandes earlier in the match.

 Guedes was named in Portugal's 23-man squad for the 2018 FIFA World Cup in Russia.
 In the final warm-up match before the tournament, he scored twice in a 3–0 win over Algeria at the Estádio da Luz.

 At the 2019 UEFA Nations League Finals, hosted on home soil, Guedes was a substitute for João Félix in the semi-final victory over Switzerland but started the final at the Estádio do Dragão against the Netherlands, during which he scored the match's only goal.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.